-1. For the quarterly period ended March 31, 2018 2.
-Commission identification number 39274 3.
-BIR Tax Identification No. 000-506-020-000 4.
-Exact name of issuer as specified in its charter PHINMA ENERGY CORPORATION 5.
-Province, country or other jurisdiction of incorporation or organization Metro Manila 6.
-Industry Classification Code: (SEC Use Only) 7.
-Address of issuer's principal office Postal Code Level 11 Phinma Plaza, 39 Plaza Drive, Rockwell Center, Makati City, 1210 8.
-Issuer's telephone number, including area code (632) 870-0100 9. .
-Former name, former address and former fiscal year, if changed since last report 10 ).
-Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA Number of shares of common stock outstanding Amount of debt outstanding 4,889,775 shares Php 6.8 billion 11 .
-Are any or all of the securities listed on a Stock Exchange?
-Yes [X] No [ ] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: Philippine Stock Exchange Common 12 2.
-Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 1 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 20 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports) Yes [X] No [ ] (b) has been subject to such filing requirements for the past ninety (90) days.
-Yes [X] No [ ]
+- 1. For the quarterly period ended September 30, 2018 - 2.
+Commission identification number 39274 - 3.
+BIR Tax Identification No. 000-506-020-000 - 4.
+Exact name of issuer as specified in its charter PHINMA ENERGY CORPORATION - 5.
+Province, country or other jurisdiction of incorporation or organization Metro Manila - 6.
+Industry Classification Code: (SEC Use Only) - 7.
+Address of issuer's principal office Postal Code Level 11 Phinma Plaza, 39 Plaza Drive, Rockwell Center, Makati City, 1210 - 8.
+Issuer's telephone number, including area code (632) 870-0100 - 9.
+Former name, former address and former fiscal year, if changed since last report - 10.
+Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

+Number of shares of common stock outstanding4,889,775 sharesAmount of debt outstandingPhp 6.7 billion

+- 11. Are any or all of the securities listed on a Stock Exchange? - Yes [X] No []

+If yes, state the name of such Stock Exchange and the class/es of securities listed therein: Philippine Stock Exchange Common

+- 12. Indicate by check mark whether the registrant: - (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports)